 The Lake District poets

-The Lake District poets: Romanticism and sublime inspiration for Travellers.
+The Lake District poets: Romanticism and inspiration for Travellers

 “I wandered lonely as a cloud”

 Did a simple daffodil usher in the Romantic era?
 Poet William Wordsworth and his sister Dorothy came upon a “host” of daffodils during a walk in Ullswater, England in 1802.
 We know this because Dorothy described the moment in her journal,